megano/churn_case_study/README.md

 ## Future Analysis
 Data we’d like to analyze:
-  * number of declined rides
+  * Number of declined rides
-  * individual trip data per user including each ride’s cost
+  * Individual trip data per user including each ride’s cost
-  * all rider’s data for multiple yrs (currently have 6 months of aggregate data from Jan sign ups)
+  * All rider’s data for multiple yrs (currently have 6 months of aggregate data from Jan sign ups)
-  * a list of changes (with dates) for rider and passenger interfaces
+  * A list of changes (with dates) for rider and passenger interfaces
-  * additional biz info for ex: cost benefit tradeoffs, profit curves
+  * Additional biz info for ex: cost benefit tradeoffs, profit curves
+  * More info on ratings.
+Maybe a rider w/ low score is assigned worse drivers?